UzorNwokeaka/Customer-Churn-Prediction-Project2/README.md

 A customer churn machine learning prediction model which will help reduce customer attrition, enhance customer loyalty and ensure Connecttel maintains a solid edge in the highly dynamic & competitive telecommunication industry (updated).

-In this project, I analyzed, classified and predicted churn customers for a telecoms company using various algorithms under supervised machine learning.
+In this project, I analyzed, classified and predicted churn customers for a telecoms company using various algorithms under supervised machine learning

 ## Resources